mdlemay/m-lemays-org-website/content/post/heat-pump-analysis/index.md

 is placed inline with the duct work to transfer heat between interior air and the refrigerant.
 Our HVAC ducts have a 180-degree turn just above our upflow furnace and evaporator coil to direct the air down into ductwork in our crawlspace.
-That tight turn is a main contributing factor in the problems that I will describe below.
+That tight turn seems to be a main contributing factor in the problems that I will describe below.
 The installers sought to improve airflow by inserting additional sheet metal in the cabinet to round out the corners, but that turned out to be inadequate.
 This added sheet metal is visible to the left of the new